Effective Date: March 31, 2023

 2.1.2 You may only submit ACH transactions with the Standard Entry Code CCD.
 Any other types of transactions, including TEL or IAT require prior approval by us and agreement to additional terms and conditions.

-2.1.3 We may reject any ACH transaction at any time, either with or without cause.
+2.1.3 Settle or its ODFI may reject any ACH transaction at any time, either with or without cause.
 You have no right to cancel or amend an ACH transaction after we have initiated it.
 We may use commercially reasonable efforts to act on a request by you for cancellation of an entry prior to transmitting it to the ODFI.
 We shall have no liability if any requested cancellations or reversals are not affected.

-2.2 You represent and warrant that you have obtained all necessary consents and authorization from Customer(s), for Settle to process and originate electronic ACH debits and credits to and from Customer(s) accounts.
+2.2 You represent and warrant that you have obtained all necessary consents and authorization from Customer(s), for the processing and origination of electronic ACH debits and credits to and from Customer(s) accounts.

 2.3 Returned Entries.
 We will notify you of the receipt of a returned Entry from the ACH Operator no later than one Business Day after the settlement day of such receipt.
 We will not dishonor any returned Entry unless you provide us such request in writing, together with any relevant information required under the NACHA Rules, and We receive the written request and information within the relevant timeframe for dishonoring such entry.
 Notice by us of a returned Entry shall be effective when given.